maxine-ellah/ruby-practice/notes.md

 .values - will return the values in an object File/directory methods:
-.cp(src, dest, options) - will copy files from a specified source to a specified destination ! - putting this at the end of a method will change the original object, not make a new copy with the changes. to_s converts values to strings. to_i converts values to integers (numbers.)
+.cp(src, dest, options) - will copy files from a specified source to a specified destination .mtime(src) - returns time object of when file was added ! - putting this at the end of a method will change the original object, not make a new copy with the changes. to_s converts values to strings. to_i converts values to integers (numbers.)